Definition - what is career development?

 Career development is the process of managing your life, learning and work.

-Peter Tatham, Executive Director, Career Industry Council of Australia says the quality of the career development process significantly determines the nature and quality of individuals' lives: the kind of people they become, the sense of purpose they have, the income at their disposal.
+Peter Tatham, Past Executive Director, Career Industry Council of Australia says the quality of the career development process significantly determines the nature and quality of individuals' lives: the kind of people they become, the sense of purpose they have, the income at their disposal.
 It also determines the social and economic contribution they make to the communities and societies of which they are part.

 The career development process starts with you getting to know yourself and then matching your interests, aspirations and skills with options for study and work.
 So career development is about more than just your first job, it's about the whole of your life and for many its about getting a life that you love!